epfl-lasa/CITRIFIED/control/README.md

 ### Deployment
 TODO: Build a release image for all project executables so that they can easily be used for real data collection and other applications.
+For now, you can use the debug build artefacts from within the development environment.